 It looks like that was just an appetizer.
 The European Union is changing their former defense policy.
 Now, Jean-Claude Juncker, President of the EU, has not only supported the request but has expanded on it.

 Mr Juncker said a common military force “should be in complement to Nato”.
-“More defence in Europe doesn’t mean less transatlantic solidarity.”
+“More defense in Europe doesn’t mean less transatlantic solidarity.”

-A European Defence Fund would stimulate military research and development, he said.
+A European Defense Fund would stimulate military research and development, he said.